Is it possible to save your marriage alone – when only one is trying and your husband doesn’t seem to care if your marriage falls apart?

 Sometimes the spouse is just looking for a way out and doesn’t want to salvage the relationship.

-The only thing that is within your power is your commitment to the relationship, and the actions you take.
+The only thing that is within your power is your commitment to the relationship, and the actions YOU take.

-How to Save a Marriage Alone
+3 Steps to Save Your Marriage – Alone

 If you find yourself alone in working to save your marriage, take these steps to heal your marriage by yourself:

 Now, if you want to save your marriage, you may need to draw on your inner reserves of strength and give a little bit more.

-No one can decide for you what your relationship is worth, and what measures you’ll go to in order to save it.
+No one can decide for you what your relationship is worth, and what measures you’ll go to to save it.

 A lot of couples find that with time, their roles have become more adversarial than supportive.

 Examine your relationship and see if both of you have forgotten how to be a friend to one another.

-Your actions, such as making positive changes in how you talk to and behave with your spouse, may be the catalyst needed to get your husband or wife to want to make changes, as well.
+Your actions, such as making positive changes in how you talk to and behave with your spouse, maybe the catalyst needed to get your husband to want to make changes himself.

 Taking a more friendly approach can create a “safe” environment, one where your husband or wife may begin to trust that things really can improve.

 You may wonder how you can give your “all” to the relationship and still have time for you.

 How to Love Him Back Into Your Marriage

 Your husband has chosen the immature cop-out and no longer wants to fight for your marriage.

 Rooting for ya,